Skip to content

 What is decreasing term life insurance?

 Decreasing term life insurance is a type of life insurance policy that pays out less over time.
-It’s often used to cover the balance of a repayment mortgage, because the total balance of the mortgage decreases over time and will be paid off in full at the end of the term.
+It’s often used to cover the balance of a repayment mortgage.
+This is because the balance of the mortgage decreases over time and is paid off in full at the end of the term.

-Often, a mortgage lender will insist that you have a life insurance policy with your mortgage.
+A few mortgage lenders might insist that you have a life insurance policy with your mortgage.

 How does decreasing term life insurance work?

-Decreasing term life insurance is aimed at people whose financial commitments reduce over time.
-The most obvious example is if you’re repaying a mortgage.
+Decreasing life insurance is aimed at people whose financial commitments reduce over time.

 You’ll take out a decreasing term life insurance policy for a fixed period of time, called the ‘term’.
 Your premiums can be either annual or in monthly payments.